ysugimoto/ginger/README.md

 ### Invoke endpoint

 In default, the `API Gateway` endpoint is complicated a little.
-So you can invoke HTTP request through `ginger resource invoke` command with `--stage` option to determine invoke stage
+So you can invoke HTTP request through `ginger resource invoke` command with `--stage` option to determine invoke stage.

 ```
 ginger resource invoke --stage [stage name]